-Today, we are going to show you a few methods that will fix the ERR_CONNECTION_RESET message on your Chrome browser.
+Today, we will show you a few methods to fix the ERR_CONNECTION_RESET message on your Chrome browser.

 Let’s get started.

 Method 1: Reset Your Network Router.

 The first thing you should do if you are having problems with Google Chrome is to check your network router.
 It is possible that your router has been running for an extended period of time, and it needs a simple reset to get things back on the right track.